StarGeekSpaceNerd/StarGeek-s-ExifTool-notes/Exiftool_Notes.md

 In German, can be translated with web browser translation abilities
 https://web.archive.org/web/20150419003745/http://www.ebv4linux.de/modules.php?name=News&file=article&sid=26

+Technically not lost, because there's [a link](https://exiftool.org/#other_links) and a PDF with translation on the main exiftool page, but I found this while doing a deep dive into the forums.

 ## Tom Christiansen (co-author of "Programming Perl") and dealing with UTF-8
 https://exiftool.org/forum/index.php?msg=7642

 # 6 Unsorted notes

 ## A discussion on deleting metadata
 https://exiftool.org/forum/index.php?msg=76627

+## Access another tag from within advanced formatting (correct)
+To access a different tag from within an advanced formatting, you would use this, replacing `tag` with the name of the tag (case-sensitive) you are accessing.
+`$self->GetValue('tag')`

+To access a `UserParam` you would use this. `MYPARAM` is case insensitive.
+`$self->Options('UserParam','MYPARAM')`

-## Access another tag from within advanced formatting
+## Access another tag from within advanced formatting (incorrect)
 This way should not be used, Needs rewriting.
 Instead, `$self->GetValue('tag')` should be used
 https://exiftool.org/forum/index.php?msg=34104
 `$$self{VALUE}{TAG}`
 For example, to remove Make from within the Model tag
 `exiftool "-title<${Model;s/\\\\s\\\*$$self{VALUE}{Make}\\\\s\\\*//i}" -m`
 This uses ExifTool internals feature to access the Make tag from within the advanced formatting expression for Model.
 But a disadvantage of doing it this way is that you will get a warning due to an uninitialized value in this expression if Make doesn't exist, hence the -m option.
-The tag is case sensitive.
+The tag is case-sensitive.
 ## Add tag to all files that have matching file in different folder
 Example, for every jpg in `/path/to/published/2015/`, exiftool will check in `/path/to/library/` for a file with the same name and add "2015" to the `Subject` tag in the matching file
 `exiftool -subject+=2015 -ext jpg -srcfile /path/to/library/%f.%e /path/to/published/2015/`